 We depend on certain suppliers for the delivery of components used in the assembly of our products, including machined parts, injection molded plastic parts, printed circuit boards, and other miscellaneous custom parts for our products.
 Our reliance on third-party suppliers creates risks related to our potential inability to obtain an adequate supply of components and reduced control over pricing and timing of delivery of components.
 In particular, we have little to no control over the prices at which our suppliers sell materials and components to us.
-The components business has, from time to time, experienced periods of extreme shortages in products.
+The components business has, from time to time, experienced periods of extreme shortages in product supply, generally as the result of demand exceeding available supply.
+Many companies use the same raw materials and supplies that we do in the production of their products.
 Companies with more resources than our own may have a competitive advantage in obtaining raw materials and supplies due to greater buying power.
 When these shortages occur, suppliers also tend to either increase prices or reduce the number of units sold to customers.
 In addition, certain supplies of our components are available only from a single source or limited sources and we may not be able to diversify suppliers in a timely manner.
-We have experienced shortages in the assembly of our products, and delays in the receipt of certain of our key components, which in turn may generate increased costs, lower margins, and delays in product delivery, with a corresponding adverse effect on revenues and customer relationships.
+We have experienced shortages in the past that have negatively impacted our results of operations and may experience such shortages in the future.
+These factors can result in reduced supply, higher prices of components used in the assembly of our products, and delays in the receipt of certain of our key components, which in turn may generate increased costs, lower margins, and delays in product delivery, with a corresponding adverse effect on revenues and customer relationships.
 For example, we phased out low margin white label products in the first half of 2024 because our manufacturing partners had difficulty maintaining production of our white label products.